‘I bust finance chief on video’

-Johannesburg - The chief financial officer of the Financial Services Board (FSB) resigned a week after The Star questioned him about allegations that he demanded millions of rand in bribes.
+The chief financial officer of the Financial Services Board resigned a week after he was questioned about allegations that he demanded millions of rand in bribes.

-Africa Cash and Carry chief executive Edrees Ahmed Hathurani allegedly paid FSB chief financial officer Dawood Seedat R12 million after Seedat allegedly threatened to close down Africa Cash and Carry through an SA Revenue Service (Sars) audit.
+Africa Cash and Carry chief executive Edrees Ahmed Hathurani allegedly paid FSB chief executive Dawood Seedat R12 million after Seedat allegedly threatened to close down Africa Cash and Carry through a Sars audit.

-“As an institution with a zero-tolerance approach towards corruption, the FSB is looking into these allegations to assess whether or not they have had any impact on his employment relationship.”
+Last Friday the FSB issued a press release saying Seedat had resigned following corruption allegations “levelled against him in his personal capacity”.
+It read: “As an institution with a zero tolerance approach towards corruption, the FSB is looking into these allegations to assess whether or not they have had any impact on his employment relationship.”

 The DA intends taking the matter to Parliament.